Meet Margaret.

 This is what membership actually looks like.

-She doesn’t need to be looked after.
-She needs somewhere to belong.
+I wasn’t looking to be looked after.
+I was looking for somewhere to belong.

-A social life, a rhythm, a community, and people who notice when you’re gone — and the feeling that you still have something meaningful to give.
+A social life, a rhythm, a community, and people who just listen — and the feeling that you still have something meaningful to give.